microsoft/aed-go-learn-content/concurrency/includes/2-channels.md

-# Communication Mechanisms
+# Use channels as a communication mechanism

 A channel in Go is a communication mechanism among goroutines, and this is why we said before that Go's approach for concurrency is: **"Do not communicate by sharing memory; instead, share memory by communicating."** So when you need to send a value from one goroutine to another, you use channels.
 Let's see how they work and how you can start using them to write concurrent Go programs.

 ## Channels Syntax

 Because a channel is a communication mechanism that sends and receives data, they also have a type, which means that you can only send data for the kind that the channel supports.
 You use the keyword `chan` as the data type for a channel, but you also need to specify the data type that will pass through the channel, like an `int` type.

 Every time you declare a channel or want to specify a channel as a parameter in a function, you need to use `chan <type>`, like `chan int`.
 And, to create a channel, you use the built-in `make()` function, like this: